dream-tree/AnagramSolverRevised/README.md

 Project was migrated to SpringBoot.</br>
 Planned revisions: remodelling entities (done), allowing addition new entries to the database (done), allowing user entries removal/update (TODO).</br>
 Project is up and running.</br>
-You can take a look at the video showing my app running:
+You can take a look at the video showing this app running:
-<a href="AnagramSolverExtendedVideo" target="_blank">AnagramSolverExtended video</a> (YouTube link, size: 2,25 MB, HD).
+<a href="AnagramSolverExtendedVideo" target="_blank">https://youtu.be/3UCRlAOZO3E</a> (YouTube link, size: 2,25 MB, HD).

 ----